Financial Assessment Procedure

 Need to know

-Early financial assessment should not be carried out:
+Early financial assessments should not be carried out:

 1. To ease the administrative burden of the Local Authority; or

-2. If the outcome if to be used to restrict a person's access to a Care and Support service; or
+2. If the outcome is to be used to restrict access to a service; or

 3. If the service to be received is non-chargeable under the Care Act; or